Distal radius fractures in older versus younger patients

-The volar approach commonly used today involves a longitudinal excision over the flexor carpi radialis tendon and takes advantage of an anatomic recess at the pronator quadratus fossa for plate placement.
+The volar approach commonly used today involves a longitudinal incision over the flexor carpi radialis tendon and takes advantage of an anatomic recess at the pronator quadratus fossa for plate placement.
 In intra-articular fractures, the exposure may include release of the brachioradialis tendon to expose the fracture site and allow access to the subchondral bone and to release the deforming force from the brachioradialis.
 The process then continues with reduction of the volar lunate facet, the dorsal lunate facet and the radial styloid.
 If needed, a dorsal arthrotomy or arthroscopy is used to obtain reduction of the joint surface.

 Volar plate fixation has proved superior to external fixation in terms of recovery and minor complications, but studies have not shown that it improves long-term overall function.
 It also can result in complications that require revision surgeries, such as tendon rupture.
 Other limitations of volar plating include the inability to visualize the joint surface or interosseous ligament injuries and difficulty in stabilizing distal and ulnar-sided radius fracture fragments.